rucev/LearningProjects/README.md

 Simple app to count on click not allowing negative numbers and with 99 as limit.
 Done to practice conection between html and JS.

+### Draw

+Small projects to practice css by drawing random things.

 ## TypeScript

 ### TS-Demo